Can't throw in the woods? Then you'll rate this course low...

 10m marks placed around baskets

-Cons: Very poorly designed course:
+Cons: Poorly designed course:

 most holes cannot be seen from the tees

-many shots require impossible angles
+Too many holes that require impossible angles

 some holes are next to an extremely steep valley.